 Where a noun or pronoun is used with a gerund, it should be in the possessive case:

 My admonishing him will not change his mind about taking the GMAT.

 It was his winning that bothered me, not my losing.

 I can't stand my mother's telling my GMAT tutor embarrassing stories about me.

-"This was my first time taking the GMAT.
-I would recommend Steve and Diane to anyone looking to improve their GMAT score.
+"This was my first time taking the GMAT Prep course and I would recommend Steve and Diane to anyone looking to improve their GMAT score.
 The session go by quickly and I must complete most of the work on my own.
 I feel comfortable with and improve on my weakness.
 I would recommend this GMAT Prep course to anyone looking to improve their score!"
-Naiyana M. (5 out of 5 Rating on Google+)
+Naiyana M. (5 out of 5 Rating on Google Review)

-Save US$100 on the US$1350 GMAT Long Course if you sign up 2 weeks before the course start date!
+Save US$100 on the US$1199 GMAT Long Course if you sign up 2 weeks before the course start date!